Materialist: Physically Based Editing Using Single-Image Inverse Rendering: Ablations

-We also conducted an ablation study on the value of $\delta$ in Eq.~\ref{eq:cons_loss}.
-Using 20 randomly selected images from the IIW dataset~\cite{bell14intrinsic}, we tested different $\delta$ values and compared the rerendered images with the input images.
+We conducted an ablation study on the value of $\delta$ in Eq.~\eqref{eq:cons_loss}.
+Using 20 randomly selected images from the IIW dataset~\citep{bell14intrinsic}, we tested different $\delta$ values and compared the rerendered images with the input images.
 We evaluated two strategies: simultaneous optimization of $\mathbf{ARM}$ and sequential optimization ($\mathbf{RM\&A}$), where $\mathbf{RM}$ is optimized first, followed by $\mathbf{A}$.
 To save time, we applied early stopping, halting optimization if $\mathcal{L}_{\text{re}}$ reduced by less than 5\% over 20 consecutive steps.
 Results are shown in Table~\ref{tab:delta_ab}.
-For additional studies, see the supplementary material.

-Furthermore, while lower-resolution envmaps typically exert a limited influence on rendering results, this is not the case for highly reflective surfaces.
-We conducted an ablation study to assess the impact of varying envmap resolutions on such surfaces.
-Importantly, we maintained ground truth material properties and optimized solely with respect to the envmap.
-The results is shown in Fig. \ref{fig:envmap_size}.